aguilaremmanuel/PrintHubProject/README.md

 # PrintHubProject
- - A project that helps printing shops manage their business and provide their customer a secure platform to send their files.
+ - A project that helps printing shops manage their business and provide their customer a secure platform to send files.